nicolorenzi/multiplayer_soccer_game/README.md

 ## Limitations
 - Supports only 2 players
-- Both clients must be on the same network/WiFi
+- Both clients must be on the same local network
 - No collisions between players yet
+- P1 loads in slightly quicker than P2